fbpx

 Common name: Red algae.

 Habitat: This division includes about 4000 species of primarily marine plants.
-Only about 2% of this total inhabit freshwater.
+Only about 2% of this total inhabits freshwater.

-Cell wall: Cell wall is mainly made up of cellulose but some Bangiales have mannans and/or xylans as the primary wall component.
-Xylans, several sulfated polysaccharides (galactans) calcification occur in some species.
-Alginate is found in corallinaceae.
+Cell wall: The cell wall is mainly made up of cellulose but some Bangiales have mannans and xylans as the primary wall component.
+Xylans, several sulfated polysaccharides (Galatians) calcification occurs in some species.
+Alginate is found in Corallinaceae.

 Some coralline red algae deposit calcium carbonate in their cell walls.
 This deposition prevents them from being eaten and gives them strength and support.
 These algae contribute to the growth of coral reefs.